rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - locationsFilter - list of System.Strings: Filter results by their location.
     - resolutionStatusFilter - list of ResolutionStatuss: Filter by anomaly resolution.
 - Returns WorkloadAnomalyConnection.
+### workloadforeverid
+Returns the RSC forever ID of a workload.

+- There are 2 arguments.
+    - clusterUuid - System.String: The Rubrik cluster ID.
+    - managedId - System.String: Workload managed ID.
+- Returns System.String.